Bengal Steel Industries Ltd.

 Report on Other Legal and Regulatory Requirements

-0 With respect to the adequacy of the internal financial controls over financialreporting of the company and the operating effectiveness of such controls refer to ourseparate report in Annexure-A.
+(f) With respect to the adequacy of the internal financial controls ovei financialreporting of the

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

-We have audited the internal financial controls over financial reporting of BengalSteel Industries Ltd. ("the Company") as of March 31 2017 in conjunction withour audit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of BengalSteel Industries Ltd as of 31 March 2020 in conjunction with our audit of the standalonefinancial statements of the Company for the year ended on that date.

 Management's Responsibility for Internal Financial Controls

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
-We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting(the "Guidance Note") and the Standards on Auditing issued by ICAI and deemedto be prescribed under section 143(10) of the Companies Act.
-2013. to the extentapplicable to an audit of internal financial controls both applicable to an audit ofInternal Financial Controls and both issued by the Institute of Chartered Accountants ofIndia.
-Those Standards and the Guidance Note require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetheradequate internal financial controls over financial reporting was established andmaintained and if such controls operated effectively in all material respects.
+We conducted oui audit in accordancewith the Guidance Note on Audit of Internal Financial Controls over Financial Reporting(the "Guidance Note") and the Standards on Auditing issued by ICAI and deemedto be prescribed under section 143(10) of the Companies Act 2013 to the extentapplicable to an aud't of internal financial controls both applicable to an audit ofInternal Financial Controls and both .ssued by the Institute of Chaptered Accountants ofIndia.
+Those Standards and the Guidance Note require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetheradequate internal financial controls over financial reporting was established and ma:ntained and if such controls operated effectively in all material respects.

-A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
-A company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly relied the transactions anddispositions of the assets of the companv; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the company are being made onlv in accordance with authorisations ofmanagement and directors of the company: and (3) provide reasonable assurance regardingprevention or timely detection of unauthorised acquisition use. or disposition of thecompany's assets that could have a material effect on the financial statements.
+A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the rel ability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
+A company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the companv; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the company are being made onlv in accordance with autho rs aliens ofmanagement and d*rectors of the company; and (3) provde reasonable assurance regardingprevention or timely detection of unauthorised acquisition use or disposition of thecompany's assets that could have a material effect on. the financial statements.